oHTGo/setup-cloudflare-warp-action/README.md

 ## Requirements

 The action currently only supports Linux, MacOS and Windows (self-hosted runner).
-On the hosted GitHub, Windows has not enabled the wlansvc, so WARP cannot start.
+On the GitHub hosted runner, Windows has not enabled the **wlansvc**, so WARP cannot start.

 Windows setup steps: